MiroPalmu/waylander/README.md

 # Status

-Currently, Guilander is considered to be in an alpha stage, which means that some features are missing, and it might go through large changes in the future.
+Currently, waylander is considered to be in an alpha stage, which means that some features are missing, and it might go through large changes in the future.

 ## Todo